A photo of the intersection of Flinders and Swanston Streets around 1913-1914.

 St. Paul's Anglican Cathedral is on the north-east corner.
 Construction of the Cathedral commenced in 1880 and the building was consecrated in 1891.
 The spires were eventually erected in 1926, and therefore are not in this image.

-Further along Flinders Street we see the Metropolitan Gas Company's building.
-This business became part of the Gas and Fuel Corporation in 1951.
+Further along Flinders Street we see the Metropolitan Gas Company's building, completed in 1892.
+This business became part of the Gas and Fuel Corporation in 1951, and they subsequently moved from this building to the Gas and Fuel twin towers (now demolished) in 1967.

 To the right of the Gas building is the Ball & Welch building.
 This business was established by Charles Ball and his nephew W. H. Welch in the 1850s.
 They had a number of stores in country Victoria and established their first Melbourne branch in Carlton in 1874.
 This particular building was completed in 1899.
 Ball & Welch were Melbourne's leading drapery, with the company bought out by George's in 1970, and eventually all stores were closed in 1976 due to declining profits.